Incorporating Fixed-Pole Information in the Data-Driven Least Squares Realization Problem: Problem definition and motivational example

-\begin{definition} Given observed output data $\y \in \Rset^N$, the \emph{standard least squares realization problem} seeks to determine the model parameters $\vc{a} \in \Rset^{n + 1}$ of the $n$th order model that minimizes the $l_2$ norm of the misfit $\misfit = \y - \yhat$.
+\begin{definition} Given observed output data $\y \in \Rset^N$, the \emph{standard least squares realization problem} seeks to determine the model parameters $\vc{a} \in \Rset^{n + 1}$ of the $n$th-order model that minimizes the $l_2$ norm of the misfit $\misfit = \y - \yhat$.
 It corresponds to the following optimization problem:

 where the last constraint avoids the trivial solution $\vc{a} = \vc{0}$. \end{definition}

 The \emph{normalization vector} $\vc{e} \in \Rset^{n + 1}$ in~\eqref{eq:fulloptimizationproblem} must have at least one non-zero element.
 A commonly used choice is $\vc{e} = ^\tr$, which boils down to setting $a_0 = 1$.